-Creamy garlic mashed potatoes made with roasted garlic and Yukon Gold potatoes.
+These Creamy Garlic Mashed Potatoes made with roasted garlic and Yukon Gold potatoes are the BEST!

 - 1 head of garlic